PB-PMHPP Program Options

 Certificate Option with Master's Degree

 To provide students with more options upon matriculation from Duquesne and make them more attractive candidates to medical, dental, or other health professional programs, Some PB-PMHPP students also choose to couple their Certificate work with the pursuit of masters degree.
 This Certificate-Masters Option generally requires two full years of study.
-The PB-PMHPP currently has three options for masters degrees under this program: Master of Health Management Systems, Master of Arts in Health Care Ethics or Master of Science in Biotechnology.
+The PB-PMHPP currently has three options for masters degrees under this program: Master of Arts in Health Care Ethics, Master of Science in Biotechnology or Master of Science in Biomedical Engineering.
 Students interested in one of the master's degree options should apply to the PB-PMHPP first through the online application, and then await further instructions regarding the master's application, once accepted to the PB-PMHPP.
 Should a student choose to pursue a master's degree program not listed above, it would be the student's responsibility to meet all requirements of that alternative masters degree program, and to pursue the application requirements independently.
 For more information, please click here.

 Applicants who need less than 24 credits to meet their admission requirements for medical, dental, or other health professional program or admission examination pre-requisites, and prefer a more independent approach may be interested in pursuing the PB-PMHPP Non-Certificate Program.
 As with the Certificate Program, students will work with a PB-PMHPP advisor to create individualized curricula.
 Students in this Non-Certificate Program are not eligible to enroll in the PB-PMHPP courses and are not eligible for PB-PMHPP Certificates, Duquesne University endorsement/committee Letters, or assistance with the preparation of their applications.
 They will be eligible for assistance with the submission of their professional school letters.
 Students in this program are required to complete all coursework in no more than 24 months or two years (whichever occurs first).